 Tips for Making Sure your Service Dog Gets Inside the Facility Without a Problem

-- Make sure the dog is wearing a service animal vest and is properly harnessed.
+- Although not legally required under the ADA, it may help if your dog is wearing a service animal vest and is properly harnessed.

-- Have all the medical paperwork substantiating your diagnosis which requires the service dog.
+- Have any medical paperwork substantiating your diagnosis which requires the service dog.

 - If your animal is refused entry, demand to speak with a supervisor and get the specific legal and clinical reasoning for the denial.